 "Methinks the lady doth protest too much," said Iago.

 "Methinks the lady protests just the right amount," said Emilia.
-"Methinks the lady is just getting fucking started protesting."So Moore's gift for belly-laugh-inducing dialogue is intact; it's just that the story really doesn't ever come together.
+"Methinks the lady is just getting fucking started protesting."So Moore's gift for belly-laugh-inducing dialogue is intact; it's more that that the story really doesn't ever come together.
 Compared to tours de force of humorous speculative fiction like A Dirty Job and Secondhand Souls, The Serpent of Venice just kind of falls flat.

 It's a shame.
 It won't, of course, stop me from reading subsequent books of Christopher Moore's -- it's just that I know how much more he's capable of.
 I was hoping for another twisty trip through Moore's labyrinthine mind, with hefty doses of shenanigans and heinous fuckery most foul -- and this one really didn't do it for me.